peterirlam/ketoMe-365/README.md

 1. Fork the project
 2. Clone the project
 3. Follow the instructions in the console:
-4. Navigate to the project directory cd sos-animals
+4. Navigate to the project directory cd directory-name
 5. Install the dependencies npm install
 6. Run the project npm start